rabihkodeih/galmin/README.md

 As instructed, edit the file "cluster.config" and enter the values as necessary.

-After than make sure that the cluster servers are all up by typing:
+After that make sure that the cluster servers are all up by typing:

     galmin --ping